 get your answer.
 Easy!

 Unread postPosted: Fri Apr 08, 2005 11:43 am

 But how to you relate this to the 20logN formula?

 period of the signal.
-Why doesn't jitter double like is frequency
+Why doesn't jitter double like is frequency deviation

-Phase noise is the spectal distribution of the random variable that represent this
+is the spectal distribution of the random variable that represent this

 Post subject: Noise multiplication